 Any residual doubt about the actual legality of HGH can be alleviated by simply searching “HGH and any major city” and you will find doctors offering HGH to people for the treatment of diseases without permission of the Secretary of Health and Human Services.
 For example: “HGH and Miami” (http://www.miami-hgh-therapy.com) or “HGH and New York” (http://www.hgh1.com/hgh-nyc-low-t-therapy-clinics-doctors-new-york-ny/ ) or HGH and Los Angeles” (http://rejuvalife.md/anti-aging-medicine/human-growth-hormone).
 However, the FSMB (puppet master of state medical boards) has these practices in their crosshairs and if Dr. Weeks’s appeal is not successful, HGH will be shut down across the country based on erroneous interpretation of legislative intent and Federal law.

 3. For Hire: Tom Perls’ income depends upon soliciting gigs as an “expert” witness against holistic anti-aging doctors.
-He lectured to FSMB to further strategic assault on integrative medicine (see
+He lectured to FSMB to further strategic assault on integrative medicine and is a biased expert witness.

 4. Conflict of Interest: Tom Perls appears biased.
 See his website: www.hghwatch.com.
 Rather than offer an unbiased scientific assessment, his value is solely that of a well-funded hit man against innovative medical doctors.
 He reportedly was also a part owner of a biotech company(s) “Arch Venture Capital” which was developing a product to compete with natural HGH but clear and full disclosure has not been accomplished.
 If indeed this conflict of interest exists and was not disclosed when he was hired by Washington State AAG, there will be consequences.